umbraco/Umbraco-CMS/src/Umbraco.Web.UI.Client/libs/README.md

 }
 ```

-Finally add an umbraco-package.json file in the root of your package.
+Finally add an umbraco-package.json file in the root of your package folder `my-package`.

 ```json
 {